MatthieuMordrel/tree-watch-cli/README.md

 • Use `@tree.txt` within your project rule

 • All your next prompts will be provided with your latest project structure

+## To be added

+- Max depth for excluded folders
+- Directory name to output tree

 ## License